Grades and Transcripts

 Excursions and Weekend Retreats

-Included as part of the program are study tours to Bologna in the fall and Ravenna in the spring.
-Most of the courses will also include site visits.
-Each semester, there will be planned trips to Siena and Assisi in which students may elect to participate at their own cost.
+Included as part of the program are academic excursions, including one weekend trip.
+Most of the courses will also include site visits in Rome.
+Each semester, there will be a planned trip to Assisi in which students may elect to participate at their own cost.

 Each semester a weekend retreat is planned at Casa Divin Maestro in the quiet woods on Lake Albano in the Alban Hills outside of Rome.
 The Casa offers respite from the activity of Rome.
 Students will have time for quiet prayer and reflection as well as community life and activities.